Anchenni/openssh-server/README.md

 **Step 2: Create an SSH Key Pair on Your Mac**

-1. Open a terminal on your Mac.
+1. On your Mac, open a terminal.

 2. Use the following command to generate an SSH key pair.
 Replace `your_email@example.com` with your email address: